 - Valuable feedback for ISCC to further develop the system and for companies and CBs to improve processes and compliance

 ISCC Integrity Assessments are planned randomly or on a risk basis after risk evaluations, complaints or reports of non-conformity or fraud.
 Integrity Assessments are conducted by ISCC Integrity Auditors and can take place in any country where CBs carry out activities and audits in the framework of ISCC.
 ISCC Integrity Auditors must be independent and free of any conflicts of interest.
-The ISCC Integrity Auditor carries out an evaluation of the conformity of the certified system user on the basis of the applicable ISCC procedure documents.
-The results of this assessment are then compared with the CB’s audit report from the last regular certification audit.
+The ISCC Integrity Auditor carries out an evaluation of the conformity of the certified system user on the basis of the applicable ISCC requirements.
+The results of this assessment are then compared with the CB’s audit report of the last regular certification audit.
 ISCC does not charge any costs to the participants.

-Annually, more than the square root of all ISCC system users and their CBs are controlled within the framework of the ISCC Integrity Program.
 The Integrity Assessments take place additionally to the annual certification audits of the ISCC system users conducted by the CBs and additionally to the controls or “witness audits” conducted by the bodies responsible for the recognition or accreditation of the CBs.
 This ensures highest integrity of the certification scheme and the claims made under the scheme.

-Criteria to select candidates for Integrity Assessments
+Criteria to Select Candidates for Integrity Assessments